-In this section, you'll find information about applying for an ICAEW insolvency licence.
+This section provides information about applying for an ICAEW insolvency licence.

-If you want to become an ICAEW licensed insolvency practitioner and carry out insolvency work under the Insolvency Act 1986, you must:
+To become an ICAEW licensed insolvency practitioner and carry out insolvency work under the Insolvency Act 1986, you must:

 If you're not an ICAEW member, you can be licensed by ICAEW if you also become an affiliate of ICAEW.
 The application form below combines the licence application and the application for affiliate status and can be used by non-members.

 The Deregulation Act 2015 introduced new provisions into the Insolvency Act 1986 to enable recognised professional bodies (RPBs) to license corporate or personal insolvency specialists.
 This is described in the Deregulation Act as partial authorisation.
 Similar legislation was enacted in Northern Ireland by the Insolvency (Amendment) Act (Northern Ireland) 2016.

 The new section 390A of the Insolvency Act 1986 provides that an insolvency practitioner (IP) who is partially authorised is authorised to act only in relation to companies, or only in relation to individuals.
 It also provides for a person to be fully authorised to act as an IP and accept all kinds of appointment in relation to companies, individuals and partnerships.
 Anyone who is already authorised to act as an IP is fully authorised.